 Nutrient deficiencies ultimately lead to more compound problems than the initial infection or disease state — chronic illness.

 Thus, the body’s pathogenic load can increase — whether it be chronic viral infections like Epstein-Barr, or bacteria like Lyme.
 Remember, the gut microbiome is loaded with microbes!
 Weaker immunity means the scales will be tilted away from healthful balance in the gut — and that affects the entire body.

 Why does a higher pathogenic load matter?
 More pathogens means rising systemic inflammation and rising endotoxicity.
 Both impair the liver and gut, and often blunt the metabolism.

 When the body is chronically ill, many factors work together to cause nutrients to become scarce.

-In poor gut health, normal metabolic waste is not cleared very well.
-This means daily toxicity builds up in the gut, and is reabsorbed into the bloodstream and transported throughout the body.
-This overwhelms every bodily system, which cannot function optimally in a state of high toxicity.
+Poor gut health means daily toxicity builds up in the gut and is reabsorbed into the bloodstream and transported throughout the body.
+This overwhelms every bodily system — which cannot function optimally in a state of high toxicity — and inflammation rises high.

-Rapid Use Of Nutrients (And Wasted)
+Rapid Use & Loss Of Nutrients

-As the metabolism slows, the body is less able to retain minerals in cells (this requires energy), and they are lost via urine.
+As the metabolism slows, the body can’t retain minerals in cells (because doing so requires energy), and they are lost via urine.